mbr4477/blog/content/blog/2022/02/12/wordle.md

 ---
-title: The Best Discussion of the Best First Guess in Wordle
+title: The Best Analysis of the Best First Guess in Wordle
 description: I take on the entire Internet.
 Some words are meaningless.
 You learn a lesson that will serve you well far beyond Wordle.
 I get to use the word "heuristic" in a sentence.
 date: 2022-02-11
 tags: ["math"]